jean-pierreBoth/gsearch/README.md

 cargo build --release

-### if you are using anaconda/miniconda3 or on a server, you can install them first, but remember to add library configuration path and dynamic library config path to you environmental variables. openblas must be installed at system level.
+### if you are using anaconda/miniconda3 or on a server, you can install them first, but remember to add library configuration path and dynamic library config path to you environmental variables.
+Openblas must be installed at system level for MacOS system (static link is not prefered by Apple).
 Ask your system manager to installed it for you.
 conda install -c anaconda zeromq libsodium
 ## we installed miniconda3 to the home directory
 LIBZMQ_LIB_DIR=~/miniconda3/lib LIBZMQ_INCLUDE_DIR=~/miniconda3/include cargo build --release --features annembed_f